Security Alert: Dridex Malware, Banking Infostealer, Spreads Again [UPDATED]

 A. The user clicks a link in the email which redirects to a malware-infected website.
 That website drops a malicious payload (packet of data) onto the user’s system.
 The payload scans for vulnerabilities in software and finds a way to gain administrator privileges.
-The payload then communicates with the servers controlled by cyber criminals and gets its instructions to perform its tasks (collect information, encrypt the data, remain dormant until a banking website is accessed, etc.)
+The payload then communicates with the servers controlled by cyber criminals.
+There it gets the instructions to collect information, encrypt the data, remain dormant until a banking website is accessed, etc.

 B. The user downloads the malicious attachment and opens it.
 The attachment includes a malicious payload that scans the system for vulnerabilities.
 The payload then connects to the server controlled by the attacker to get its command.
 Then the infection unfolds, according to its objective.